Flat JSON

-This topic introduces the basic concepts of the Flat JSON feature and how to use this feature.
+This article introduces the basic concept of Flat JSON and how to use this feature.

 SELECT